mattdvhope/source-landing/content/blog/testing-sales-copy/index.md

 So much to test!
 I will cycle through them all to the n-th degree until **you radically bump up your response and conversion rates**.
 Imagine jumping from a half percent conversion rate to a one percent conversion rate... or more.

-Think about how this would TRANSFORM your life.
+Think about how this would TRANSFORM your life financially.

 ### Old-timer Artistry
 I will also apply the timeless principles of the "Old School Copywriting Masters" like Robert Collier, Claude Hopkins, and the many other great ad-men of old to your letter.